 AAFM traditionally meets in a city near a military installation with a mission relating to missiles and nuclear deterrence.
 The agenda includes one full day of briefings and tours at the nearby base, a day and a half of local area attraction tours, a golf tournament, a general membership meeting with briefings on a wide range of topics relating to missiles and missileers and four dinners.
 Two of the dinners feature keynote speakers, usually senior Air Force leadership.
 Meetings are usually in October but some have been held in May.
 The number of attendees is usually around 300, with more than 600 attending the 2012 meeting, which was a special commemoration of the Cuban Missile Crisis and the First Minuteman alert.

 You can see a full history of our meetings here.

-The next National Meeting will be Cheyenne, Wyoming, 9-14 October 2018.
-On-line and mail registration opened in September 2017.
+The next National Meeting is being planned for 2020.
+On-line and mail registration information will be available in September 2019.
 Click on the Warble Tone PAS Panel in the upper right and go to the National Meetings Page for details, or click here.